-My research is at the intersection of control theory, networks, aerospace systems, robotics, optimization, and data science, with a multi-disciplineary twist to such areas as space robotics, energy, autonomous flight, and biology.
+My research is at the intersection of control theory, networks, aerospace systems, robotics, optimization, and data science, with a multi-disciplineary twist to such areas as aerospace autonomy and dynamic networks.

 RAIN Lab is the main engine behind a lot of this research.
 The topics we consider in the group include: